In today’s blog post, I’m going to show exactly how to increase your domain authority easily.

 These DA PA checkers don’t provide you with as much data as Moz’s link Explorer but are more than enough if you just want to compare the DA score of multiple URLs.

 9 Easy Ways to increase your website domain authority in 2023

 Not that you have learned all the basics of domain authority it’s time to understand how you can increase your DA using the right techniques.

-To summarize, increasing your domain authority includes improving your SEO, your off page SEO, and an improved branding.
+To summarize, increasing your domain authority includes improving your SEO, your off-page SEO, and improved branding.
 Simply put, you need to focus on improving your website to improve your domain authority.

 Let’s dive in.

 1) Improve your On-page SEO

 Having the right on-page SEO is critical in increasing domain authority.
 On-page SEO is all about how well-optimized is your blog’s content.